-- Have designated shopping days and save all of your shopping, from your list or otherwise, for those designated days.
+- Have designated shopping days and save all of your shopping for those designated days.
 I think you’ll be surprised to find you save money doing that, too.
 You also get the opportunity to practice patience in an instant-gratification culture.
 Choose how many shopping days you think you will need–somewhere between 2 and 4 in a month should be plenty for the average family.

 Will We Even Miss These Things?

 This brings me to the last part of the quote: The secret is that a lot of that we’re not going to miss.